 Paid Family Leave and Sick Leave.
 If you or a family member are sick, there may be paid sick leave or other paid leave that is available.
 Discuss your options with your employer and read more about Paid Sick Leave eligibility here.
 If you're unable to work because you're caring for a sick/quarantined family member with COVID-19, you can file a Paid Family Leave claim here.

 Local Jobs.
 The Mercury News compiled a list of employers that are hiring locally during the COVID-19 emergency.
 The listings are primarily temporary jobs in grocery, retail and delivery, and the companies range from Amazon Delivers to the U.S. Postal Service.

-Read the County’s FAQ page for information about business operations during the Shelter-in-Place Order here.
+Read the County’s FAQ page for up-to-date information about business operations during the SIP Order here.

 If you are a business owner, nonprofit or worker that has been impacted by COVID-19, Santa Clara County has compiled a collection of information regarding resources here that may provide assistance.

 The City of San José has launched a COVID-19 web page offering guidance for employers, workers and businesses here.